Attested: Certisnassa at position 255 in the Ravenna Cosmography where it is touring harbour estuaries.

 Name Origin: Latin certis ‘fixed’ (locative plural of certus) and nassa ‘fish trap’.

 Notes: Fishing weirs in tidal estuaries are a very ancient way of gathering food.
 The certis part presumably indicates permanent structures as distinct from lots of lobster pots.
-In discussing the Brigstanes Roman sill-dam across river Wear at Hylton, Selkirk (1995:210-4) commented “no doubt the dam was used as a fish-trap [but] why build [there] when there were extensive shallows ... only a few hundred yards away”.
-See here for some photos of the Roman stones concerned, and a discussion of other Roman traces in Sunderland, or here for a newspaper article summarising all evidence for a Roman presence in Sunderland.
+In discussing the Brigstanes Roman sill-dam across river Wear at Hylton, which was probably Dictim, Selkirk (1995:210-4) commented “no doubt the dam was used as a fish-trap [but] why build [there] when there were extensive shallows ... only a few hundred yards away”.
+See here for some photos of the Roman stones of the sill-dam, and a discussion of other Roman traces in Sunderland, or here for a newspaper article summarising all evidence for a Roman presence in Sunderland.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.